swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 ### Extended character property syntax

 ICU unifies the character property syntax `\p{...}` with the syntax for POSIX character classes `[:...:]`, such that they follow the same internal grammar, which allows referencing any Unicode character property in addition to the POSIX properties.
 We intend to support this, though it is a purely additive feature, and therefore should not conflict with regex engines that implement a more limited POSIX syntax.

+### Script properties

+Shorthand script property syntax e.g `\p{Latin}` is treated as `\p{Script=Latin}` by PCRE, ICU, Oniguruma, and Java.
+These use [the Unicode Script property][unicode-scripts], which assigns each scalar a particular script value.
+However, there are scalars that may appear in multiple scripts, e.g U+3003 DITTO MARK.
+These often get assigned to the `Common` script to reflect this fact, which is not particularly useful for matching purposes.
+To provide more fine-grained script matching, Unicode provides [the Script Extension property][unicode-script-extensions], which exposes the set of scripts that a scalar appears in.

+As such we feel that the more desirable default behavior of shorthand script property syntax e.g `\p{Latin}` is for it to be treated as `\p{Script_Extension=Latin}`.
+This matches Perl's default behavior.
+Plain script properties may still be written using the more explicit syntax e.g `\p{Script=Latin}` and `\p{sc=Latin}`.

 ### Extended syntax modes